Best Nature Experiences in Northwest Iceland: Waterfalls, Glaciers & Wildlife

 Waterfalls of Borgarfjörður

 Northwest Iceland is home to some of the country’s most stunning waterfalls.
-Hraunfossar and Barnafoss cascade through lava fields just a short drive from Borgarnes.
-For an even more dramatic hike, head to Glymur—Iceland’s second‐highest waterfall—where a river canyon trail takes you past mossy cliffs and deep pools.
-Plan on 4–6 hours for the roundtrip hike.
+Hraunfossar and Barnafoss cascade through ancient lava fields just a short drive from Borgarnes, creating a mesmerizing display where countless streams pour from beneath the rock.
+For an even more dramatic adventure, we recommend heading to Glymur—Iceland’s second-highest waterfall—where a river canyon trail takes you past mossy cliffs and deep pools.
+Plan on 4–6 hours for the roundtrip hike, and bring sturdy boots for the rocky terrain.

 Stay at Hvítá Inn in Borgarfjörður for easy access to these natural wonders.
 With cozy rooms and hearty breakfasts, it’s the perfect base after a day on the trails.